Kindergarten Central Registration – Frequently Asked Questions (FAQs)

 What is Kindergarten Central Registration?

-Kindergarten Central Registration is the process used to allocate places in funded three- and four-year-old sessional kindergarten programs.
+Kindergarten Central Registration is the process used to allocate places in funded 3-year-old and 4-year-old sessional kindergarten programs.
 It helps ensure places are offered fairly, consistently and in line with State Government Priority of Access requirements.

 What is Council’s Role?